- Night with a SEAL

 - Saved by a SEAL: Portuguese #2

-As more wedding invites pour in, veteran Navy SEAL and security specialist Zane Alexander is happy that he and his girlfriend Missy don’t need a legal document to prove their love.
+As more wedding invites pour in, Navy SEAL Zane Alexander is happy that he and Missy don’t need a legal document to prove their love.
 Or at least he didn’t think they did.
-Lately, he’s beginning to wonder if they’re still on the same page regarding their official relationship status or is he going to have to seal the deal?
-But even if he is ready to commit, the universe--and the bad guys--have other ideas.
+Lately, he’s beginning to wonder if they’re still on the same page regarding their official relationship status or if he’s going to have to seal the deal.
+He’s happy to do just that, but being in the wrong place at the wrong time might cost him the chance . . . and his life.

 In eBook & Print January 8th